wangjiaxuan666/autopca/README.md

 me, I also have to admit that this is a bug-filled R package.

 > Every time I use this R packages , it will spend 95% time to fix new
-> bug\!
+> bug!
 Although it will spend a little time if i use the scicpt not R
 > packages.
 Automation is always very difficult because it is suitable
 > for all kinds of situations and data type.
 BUT IT IS A FUN WHEN A
 > PROBLEM NEED TO THINK